mabreyes/marcreyes.ph/_posts/2017-9-02-machine-learning-adventure.md

 <img src="../../../../assets/images/mlad-normalization.jpg">

-<strong>NOTE:</strong> Guys, I need your help.
-If anyone of you have Machine Learning books and other resources, as well as datasets to play with, feel free to send me a message by filling the form below.
+Guys, I need your help.
+If anyone of you have Machine Learning books and other resources, as well as datasets to play with, feel free to send e-mail me at <strong><a href="mailto:hello@marcreyes.ph">hello@marcreyes.ph</a></strong>.
 Thanks everyone for reading my blog.